Understanding the different enrollment periods.

 If you are enrolled in a Medicare Advantage plan as of January 1, you may make a one-time election to go to another Medicare Advantage plan or Original Medicare and make a coordinating change to add or drop Part D Prescription drug coverage.

-You can join during the 7-month window that begins 3 months before your Medicare Parts A & B goes into effect, the month your Medicare begins, and 3 months after.
-Your coverage will begin the month your Medicare goes into effect or the 1st of the month following the month you elect coverage during your ICEP, whichever is later.
+Your coverage will begin the month you are eligible for Medicare or the 1st of the month following the month you elect MA or PDP coverage during your ICEP, whichever is later.

 Special Enrollment Period (SEP)